pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 as those calls are meaningless for the Dynamic Resource Allocation purposes.

+Even worse, existing device plugins would have to implement the new calls with stubs that return errors because the generated Go interface will require them.

 It should be also taken into account that Device Plugins API is beta.
 Introducing incompatible changes to it may not be accepted by the Kubernetes community.